 If you have been accepted into our PhD program, the starting date is a matter of negotiation between you and ASCoR.
 Projects do not necessarily start at the beginning of a semester or calendar year.
 The maximum length of admittance into the program is normally three years.

-Yes, you are welcome to apply whilst you are rounding off your Master's thesis.
+Yes, you are welcome to apply whilst you are finishing your Master's thesis.
 Please note that you cannot enter our PhD program before you have actually obtained all your grades for the Master's degree.

 Of course you can.
-We welcome applications from students from anywhere around the world, and applications are assessed on their own merits irrespective of a person's nationality.
+We welcome applicants from around the world.
+Applications are assessed on their own merits irrespective of a person's nationality.